Frogleim/nginx-python/README.md

 ---

-With Python-nginx, deploying your Python web applications has never been easier.
+With nginx-python, deploying your Python web applications has never been easier.
 Simplify your server configuration and focus on building great applications!